 Taking on a project of this magnitude is a lot of hard, slogging work, but there’s no doubt the juice is worth the squeeze.

 We built our new maintenance facility in 2014, but we had begun the approval process 11 years earlier.
 When I started at the club in 2003, my green chair saw that our facility was inadequate.
 It was a 5,000-square-foot cinder block building with two separate buildings that were used for cold storage, a maintenance repair area and sprayer equipment storage.
 Hundreds of thousands of dollars of equipment sat outside year-round, resulting in undue wear and tear on the machinery.

 My chairman supported bringing a few members to see other area clubs’ newer facilities, but it wasn’t until years later, when our general manager, Burton Ward, supported the project that we finally got the go-ahead for our own new facility.

 I also brought the facility’s inadequacies to their attention.
 The USGA was particularly helpful here.
 When Dave Oatis would visit the course, I would bring him to the shop, where he could view for himself the building’s many shortcomings and safety issues.
 He included these in his report to the club.
-I also emphasized to the club that the facility was a liability not just in terms of its safety issues, but also because it was so unappealing that it was driving current employees to quit and preventing prospective employees from taking the job.
+I also emphasized to the club that the maintenance facility was a liability not just in terms of its safety issues, but also because it was so unappealing that it was driving current employees to quit and preventing prospective employees from taking the job.
 They could, after all, find clubs with more comfortable and better-equipped working environments.